Savoie: Climate

 Most of the department features an alpine climate or a subalpine climate.
-At lower altitudes and in the valleys, the climate is humid continental (Köppen: Dfb) or even oceanic in the frontcounrty and lake Bourget area (Köppen: Cfb), using the 0 C isotherm.
+At lower altitudes and in the valleys, the climate is humid continental (Köppen: Dfb) or even oceanic in the frontcountry and Lac du Bourget area (Köppen: Cfb), using the 0 C isotherm.

 Economy

 According to the Chambéry chamber of commerce, close to 50% of the department's wealth comes from tourism.
 Each year, Savoie hosts over 30 million visitor-nights of tourists.
 Savoie also profits from its natural resources with particular strengths in ore processing and hydroelectric power.

 Savoie had an exceptionally high export/import ratio of 214% in 2005.
 Its exports rose to €1.768 billion and €825 million in imports.
 Its leading exports were steel, aluminum, and electric and electronic components.

 Agriculture

 Savoie is famous for its cows, which produce numerous cheeses, some of them are: